-1. PROFORMA FOR CHANGE IN OUN Name : JTLINE OF RESEARCH WORK (ORW)
+PROFORMA FOR CHANGE IN OUTLINE OF RESEARCH WORK (ORW)

-2. Enrolment number: Reg.
-No

-3 Degree :

-4 Course

-5 Reasons for change :

-6 Proposed change in the approved Program of research :

-7 Number of credits completed so far Under the approved program :

-8 a.
-Whether already earned credits ar to be retained or to be deleted e :

-b. if retained, justification :
+1. Name : 2.
+Enrolment number: Reg.
+No 3 Degree : 4 Course 5 Reasons for change : 6 Proposed change in the approved Program of research : 7 Number of credits completed so far Under the approved program : 8 a.
+Whether already earned credits are to be retained or to be deleted : b. if retained, justification :